141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 The advantages of biomass energy include methane reduction.

-Methane causes even more greenhouse effect than carbon dioxide, so its release into the atmosphere is cause for concern.
+Methane has a more potent greenhouse effect than carbon dioxide, so its release into the atmosphere is a concern.

 The decomposition of organic matter releases methane.
 Capturing this methane yields energy while protecting the atmosphere.